muhammad-fiaz/logly.zig/docs/examples/json.md

 # JSON Logging

 This example demonstrates how to enable JSON logging and use context binding.
+JSON logging is essential for modern log aggregation systems like ELK, Datadog, or CloudWatch.

+## Code Example

 ```zig
 const std = @import("std");